 Tales and Trails / Cuentos y Caminos [NEW]

-[Registration for Spring 2017 is full.
-We continue to accept applications for a wait-list.]
+[Registration is open.]
 Combining social and emotional learning with literacy skills for students in pre-K through first grade, this program has three core components: a pre-visit lesson to accompany a book provided by the Blanton, a museum visit, and post-visit family extensions.
 Curriculum components are available in Spanish.
 Explore our downloadable curriculum below, and schedule a visit to receive your book.

 Select one collection area or choose up to 2 for a visit that develops a conversation across geographic regions, epochs, artistic styles, and themes.